Gkrumbach07/call_center_manage/README.md

 ### `npm start`
 Runs the api in development mode.
 Open http://0.0.0.0:8080 to view it in the browser.
-If you are running this on your local machine

 ## Deploy to OpenShift 4.x
 For both frontend and backend you can follow the same steps to get the image built.